 Nuffield Farming Scholarship sponsored by the Royal Welsh Agricultural Society

-During their 18 month long studies the scholars undertake a research project in their area of interest and receive a bursary to encourage them to travel for at least eight weeks, allowing them the opportunity to study practices used abroad and at home.
+All Nuffield Scholars work within the farming, food, horticulture or rural sectors and during their 18 month long studies will undertake their research project in their area of interest.
+They will receive a bursary to encourage them to travel for at least eight weeks, allowing them the opportunity to study practices used abroad and at home.

 “Providing the bursary and opportunity for an individual to become a Nuffield Farming Scholar ensures that our rural industries continue to improve and benefit from their research and learning.”

 “We would like to thank Iwan for his detailed, informative and thought-provoking presentation to council and wish him the best of luck in the future.”

 To find out more about the Nuffield Farming Scholarship Trust and about applying for a scholarship in the future, please visit www.nuffieldscholar.org Applications for 2019 scholars open on the 1st January.